Disney Springs Transportation Guide (Buses, Ride Share, Boats, and Parking Info)

 Water Taxis to Disney Springs

-Select resorts offer water taxis service to Disney Springs.
+Select resorts offer water taxi service to Disney Springs.
 Those resorts are as follows:

 Walking to Disney Springs